Devotionals

 Meditations on sovereign grace — for the heart that longs to worship

-The mind can grasp election as doctrine.
+The mind can grasp election as truth.
 The heart must taste it as grace.
 These devotionals are written not for the theologian's desk but for the soul's transformation — to move you from intellectual assent to doxological joy.
 Each meditation invites you deeper into the truth that you are loved with an everlasting love, chosen before the foundations of the world, rescued not because you deserved it but because He delighted to make you His own.

 The Glory of Divine Choice